It’s safe to assume you've opened at least one wine bottle in your life. Whether you’re comfortable with it (or do it

 Removes cork smoothly

-If a lever opener is more your style, consider this elegant, compact design by Brookstone.
-With its small, yet mighty size, ergonomic grip, streamlined metal construction, and new design defined by an extra-long lever for optimal leverage, you can pull any cork (natural or synthetic) with little to no effort in three seconds flat.
+If a lever opener is more your style, consider this elegant tool by Brookstone.
+With its ergonomic grip, streamlined metal construction, and new design defined by its extra-long lever for optimal leverage, you can pull any cork (natural or synthetic) with little to no effort in three seconds flat.